The Zen Of Charcoal: How Charcoal Is Made And How Charcoal Works

 Hardwood lump charcoal

-Barbecue mythology says lump burns hotter than briquets, but the folks at Cooks Illustrated have found this to be wrong.
+Barbecue mythology says lump burns hotter than briquets, but the folks at Cooks Illustrated have found this to be a myth.
 They took two typical six quart chimneys and filled one with lump and one with briquets.
 They fitted two identical grills with seven digital thermometer probes each, and learned that by volume, not weight, and volume is how most of us measure charcoal, especially if we use a chimney, the two burned about the same for about 30 minutes, but after that the briquets held heat longer and the lump turned to ash faster.
 They repeated the test 11 times.
+Of course this only matters if you are seeking high heat.
+You can reduce the temp by reducing the amount of charcoal or the amount of oxygen.

-Lump might burn hotter under some circumstances because there is more airflow through the pieces because of their irregular shape.
+Perhaps the idea that lump burns hotter came from the fact that there is more airflow through the pieces because of their irregular shape.
+The more air, the hotter it burns.
 This is really a factor when the charcoal is piled high as in a kamado grill.
 On the flip side of the coin, lump can produce more charcoal powder and crumbs which can fill the gaps between chunks and stifle airflow and make the fire burn cold.
 Remember air is fuel as much as is the charcoal, so I recommend that you discard the dust at the bottom of the bag.

 Oh yes, there is one other factor a reader pointed out: The bags are lighter and easier to handle.